thepaperpilot/thepaperpilot.github.io/site/garden/fedi-v2/index.md

 - **Editors**: Describes a list of identities who have the power to edit this message, or accept edit requests to this message.
 - **Deleters**: Describes a list of identities who have the power to delete this message, or accept deletion requests to this message.
 - **No Discovery**: Marks that this message should not be included in any global feeds or search results.
 Servers should only send it to servers and clients that subscribe to messages like this one.
+- **Timestamp Requested**: Marks that this message would like to receive a response from a trusted server (optionally defined in the component data) once it is delivered.
+May also include a schema ID that represents what the timestamp represents.
+Defaults to referring to the published date.
+- **Calendar Event**: Describes a calendar event.
+- **RSVP**: Marks that you [are, might be, or aren't] participating in whatever a linked entity is describing.

 ### Chatting